Taeho-Jeong/ifews.github.io/README.md

 1. **Download the Main Model Script**

-   - Obtain the `IFEWs.py` file, which is the core model script responsible for aggregating inputs from lower-level data to compute the nitrogen surplus at the county level.
+   - Obtain the `IFEWs.py` file, which is the core model script responsible for aggregating inputs from lower-level data to compute the NS at the county level.

 2. **Prepare the Data**